state-less/blogs.state-less.cloud/posts/The difference between SSR and Server Side Business Logic.md

-React Server is not a SSR tool.
+React Server is not meant to be a SSR tool.
 It's a serverside framework.
-The difference is that React Server facilitates _serverside business logic_ not _serverside rendering_.
+The difference is that React Server facilitates _serverside business logic_, not _serverside rendering_.

 ## Why is React Server not doing SSR?